My youtube page:

 Proprietary trading firms:

-https://www.topsteptrader.com – I recently met with Conor Meegan (VP of TopStep business development) at a NinjaTrader conference in Denver, Colorado.
-He and Michael Patak (CEO of TopStep) were both there and were somewhat bombarded by other NinjaTrader partners throughout the day.
-Conor was able to break away and talk to me for a few minutes about their program and what they were planning for the future.
+https://www.topsteptrader.com – I met Conor Meegan (VP of TopStep business development) at a NinjaTrader conference in Denver, Colorado.
+Conor was able to talk to me for a few minutes about their program and what they were planning for the future.
 After speaking with him, I can say that I recommend the company to anyone who is looking to get funded.
-Both he and Michael have spent time in the real world of trading and I believe he said Michael once traded in the Dow pit.
+Both he and Michael Patak have spent time in the real world of trading and I believe he said Michael once traded in the Dow pit.
 It was obvious that they “get it”.

 What sold me is that he told me they realized some of their initial combine parameters were actually counter-productive and encouraging bad habits.
 So they changed the parameters.
-There was once a time limit to reach the goal and now there is not.
-In addition, they have lowered their commission rates for their traders which is something most prop companies never ever want to do.
+That is a sign that they are willing to adapt and change perspectives in order to help their traders succeed.
+It’s not just about selling combines.
 They seem to be genuinely interested in finding and funding traders who have real potential and they are offering a deal which is very conducive to long-term trading success.

 Now…most of my customers know how I feel about sim trading.
 I have a blog post which covers my ideas on the topic.
 I typically do not recommend that people sim trade for very long and I do believe that even the guys who pass the TopStep combine will come to find that live trading is much different.
 However, the combine process is their way of sorting through hundreds if not thousands of applicants and the parameters they now have set do encourage good habits.
 They are also offering real funding to people they’ve never met in person.
 They have to have some way to minimize risk and weed out the field.